-Caring For Your Paint Brushes
+Caring for Your Paint Brushes

 Taking proper care of your brushes is essential if you want them to last for more than just a few painting sessions.
-Just remember that prevention of brush damage is much easier than the restoration of it.
+Just remember that the prevention of brush damage is much easier than the restoration of it.

 I wrote more about cleaning your brushes here.

 You might be interested in my Painting Academy course.
 I’ll walk you through the time-tested fundamentals of painting.
 It’s perfect for absolute beginner to intermediate painters.

 I appreciate you taking the time to read this post and I hope you found it helpful.
 Feel free to share it with friends.

 Affiliate disclosure: There are affiliate links to recommended products in this post (Amazon & Dick Blick).
 If you purchase through any affiliate links I will receive a small commission at no additional cost to you.
 These funds are used to help grow this website and spread art education to people around the world.
 Thanks!